spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/migrate_pcg.md

 :::

-Use the following steps to migrate a PCG to a different PCG.
+Use the following steps to update the PCG reference point mapping to a different PCG.

 ## Prerequisites

-- Tenant admin access to the Palette.
+- Tenant admin access to Palette.

-- At least two healthy PCG with network connectivity to the Palette management plane.
+- At least two healthy PCGs with network connectivity to the Palette management plane.

 - The new PCG must target the same infrastructure provider as the existing PCG.